stardot/ArduinoFilestore/README.md

 # ArduinoFilestore
-Build an Econet filestore out of an Arduino Due
+Build an Econet filestore out of an Arduino Due, an SD and Ethernet shield, and an Acorn Econet module.